NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

 - `viewsByDate` is sorted by date descending (most recent first)
 - Limited to last 30 days of data
 - If user has no views, `firstViewAt` and `lastViewAt` will be `undefined`

+**Implementation Notes**:
+- User email and phone are masked in the response for privacy
+- Date grouping converts UTC timestamps to India timezone (IST) for accurate daily counts
+- Statistics are calculated from all view records, not just recent ones
+- The `viewsByDate` array only includes dates with at least one view

 ---